top of page

 The adjective 'tangential' is derived from the noun 'tangent,' which itself originates from the Latin word 'tangens,' the present participle of 'tangere,' meaning 'to touch.'
 In mathematics, a 'tangent' line touches a curve at a single point without crossing it.
 This geometric concept was extended into the figurative sense of 'tangential' to describe something that is loosely or slightly connected to the main topic, idea, or conversation, much like a line that briefly touches a curve but then diverges.
 'Tangential' emphasizes the idea of a connection that is peripheral or incidental, rather than central or closely related to the primary subject, reflecting its etymological link to the concept of touching or intersecting briefly before moving in a different direction.

-Quiz: Find the meaning of the adjective tangential:
+Find the correct meaning of the adjective tangential:

 Try Again!